 What's Your Problem?

-What's the problem with Mike Huckabee?
-PETER BEINART is editor-at-large at The New Republic, a senior fellow at the Council on Foreign Relations, and the author of The Good Fight (HarperCollins).
-JONAH GOLDBERG is editor-at-large of National Review Online and a contributing editor to National Review.
+What's the problem with the coverage of the Democratic race?
+Peter Beinart is editor-at-large at The New Republic, a senior fellow at the Council on Foreign Relations, and the author of The Good Fight (HarperCollins).
+Jonah Goldberg is editor-at-large of National Review Online and a contributing editor to National Review.
 By Peter Beinart & Jonah Goldberg